Red Star Belgrade: The Eternal derby

 Red Star's fiercest and long-standing city rival is FK Partizan, football section of the other large and popular multi-sports club in Serbia.
 The rivalry started immediately after the creation of the two clubs in 1945.
-Red Star was founded with close ties to the State Security Administration and Partizan as the football section of the Yugoslav People's Army.
 Since then, both clubs have been dominant in domestic football.
 The match is particularly noted for the passion of the Red Star's supporters, called Delije, and Partizan's supporters, the Grobari (English: "Gravediggers" or "Undertakers").
 The stands of both teams feature fireworks, coloured confetti, flags, rolls of paper, torches, smoke, drums, giant posters and choreographies, used to create visual grandeur and apply psychological pressure on the visiting teams, hence the slogan, "Welcome to Hellgrade".
-Some fans also sometimes use trumpets, similar to the supporters in South America.
-This creates for the region a typical and distinctive Balkan Brass Band atmosphere.
 Both sets of supporters sing passionate songs against their rivals, and the stadiums are known to bounce with the simultaneous jumping of the fans.
 The duel is regarded as one of the greatest football rivalries in the world and the matches between these rivals have been labeled as the Eternal derby.
 Given its widespread touch on the entirety of a major city, it is dubbed one of, along with the Old Firm, the Rome derby and the Istanbul derby, the most heated rivalries in European football.
 The biggest attendance for a Red Star – Partizan match was about 108,000 spectators at the Rajko Mitić Stadium.

-Honours and achievements
+Honours

-Red Star has won 4 international and 64 domestic trophies, making it the most successful football club in Serbia and the former Yugoslavia.
+Red Star has won 4 international and 70 domestic trophies, making it the most successful football club in Serbia and the former Yugoslavia.